charleskoffler/clprolf/docs/beginners_docs/simol_simple_doc_github_website_class_roles.md

 ## The classes

 First, in simol you don't have the class keyword.
 We still define classes, but we talk rather about an object that we describe.
 So we define either real-world object simulation, in simol, or simulation of computer workers.
-In fact, there are too other possible objects in simol, without methods, and simpler, the real-world objects, and the information objects.
+In fact, there are too other possible objects in simol, without methods, and simpler, the models of real-world objects, and the information objects.
 Let's talk about them later.
 In object-oriented programming, we have to create objects.
 A difficulty is to choose the objects to create.
 In simol, we create either a real-world object, either a computer worker.
 So the obtained system is a system where real-world objects works together, or works with computer workers, and vice versa.
 It looks natural and human.

 What is a simulation of a real-world object?